tomeko/rokurunner/README.md

 ## Limitations

   - An inherent limitation is the "open-loop" system style of commands received by the Roku.
-There is no guarantee the command was executed, nor any way to check whether an channel has launched.
+There is no guarantee the command will be executed nor any way to check whether an channel has launched.
 Usually though if you provide a sufficient delay the runners should be fairly repeatable.

 ## TODO